Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Transport-based Modeling Approach for System Identification

 \subsubsection{Convex approximation of inverse warping maps}

 Our objective here is to show that locally, within a small neighborhood of the parameter of interest, the set of solutions to the convection diffusion PDE can be viewed as a linear subspace in SCDT domain.
-Let $D$ (diffusion constant) be the parameter of interest and consider the case when $D \in [D_0-\epsilon,D_0+\epsilon]$, $D>0$.
-Let $\nu$ be the parameter to be estimated.
+Consider the case when $D \in [D_0-\epsilon,D_0+\epsilon]$, $D>0$.
 We aim to devise a system identification technique for estimating $\nu$ using the tools described in section \ref{sec:preli} under the condition that the family of functions $g^{-1}_{\nu,D}$ forms a convex set.
 However, Eq.~ (\ref{eq:inverwarpingmap:convecdiff}) indicates that the set $\mathcal{G}_{\nu,D}^{-1}$ is non-convex with respect to $D$.
-However, we show that within a small neighborhood of $D_0$ (that is for $D \in [D_0-\epsilon,D_0+\epsilon]$), the set of solutions is approximately convex in SCDT space.
-If we take a Taylor series expansion of $g_{\nu,D}^{-1}(t)$ about $D_0$ we have:
+Nonetheless, it can be shown that within a small neighborhood of $D_0$ (that is for $D \in [D_0-\epsilon,D_0+\epsilon]$), the set of solutions is approximately convex in SCDT space (see \ref{app:conv-diff_convex}).